microtrain/bootcamp/07-JavaScript/06-Game.md

 [</> code]() Load a closure into a game variable.

+Our JavaScript will start with an empty closure.

 *src/js/main.js*
 ```js
 var game = (function(){})();
 ```

 [</> code]() Initialize the game and set the canvas to 600x800

+Load a canvas and a content, then initialize the object.

+*src/js/main.js*
 ```js
 var game = (function(){
   var canvas = document.getElementById('canvas');